 - Regulations and Government Interventions.
-Studies argue that political environment in one country is an important factor in crafting regulations and strategies that could influence the performances of firms operating within their boundaries (North, 1990; Lodge, 1990).
+Studies argue that the political environment in one country is an important factor in crafting regulations and strategies that could influence the performances of firms operating within their boundaries (North, 1990; Lodge, 1990).

-Politics and governance have been inseparable since time immemorial and some of the policies might change overtime depending on who handles the government.
+Politics and governance have been inseparable since time immemorial, and some of the policies might change over time depending on who handles the government.

 One of the many examples of the influence of regulations and government interventions was in China.

-In 1979, it opened its doors to global business and it emerged as a major global trade and economic player.
+In 1979, it opened its doors to global business, and it emerged as a major global trade and economic player.

 Through the years, as the global business climate rise and fall, China has been calibrating its policies every now and then to alleviate the negative effects of global market trends on their economy (Morrisson, 2015).